tscholze/content-tslifekit/README.md

 - `socialmedia`: Provides information about my social media accounts
 - `curriculumvitae`: A summary of my career and my education like a brief CV
 - `contentcreation`: Provides a list of all my content I created to motivate people to tinker around with IT or to educate them about my stuttering and my multiple sclerosis
-- `projectfamilies`: Contains a list of all my larger spare time projects, mostly POCs, that I grouped in their technology like "Kotlin/Native on Raspberry Pi"
+- `open_source`: Contains a list of all my larger spare time projects, mostly POCs, that I grouped in their technology like "Kotlin/Native on Raspberry Pi"

 ## Structure

 - `docs/life.json` - The resulting JSON of my life
-- `Swift/*` - A JSON generator written in Swift

 ## Contributing